 How to Clean a Meat Slicer

-- Sanitize with a meat slicer sanitizer spray.
-Use a spray bottle to coat the machine, and let the unit air dry.
+Sanitize your appliance using meat slicer sanitizing spray.
+Use a spray bottle to coat the machine thoroughly and allow it to air dry.

 If there are any areas on your slicer where water seems to accumulate, dry the areas with a non-linting towel, and lubricate them to prevent rust or corrosion.
 You may need to replace gaskets or other components if they're collecting water.
 See our step-by-step video for more details.